Sports Coach Logo Sports Coach Training Principles Fitness Components

 Jane Travis provides some golden rules to help rising stars balance academic life and sports.

 Generally, the better a child's athletic performance is at school, the worse they perform in college.
-In a busy schedule of training and competitions, it is not easy to combine study and sports.
-Sooner or later, the parents of the future champion are faced with the question: leave professional sports or forget about the education of the child?
-It is a difficult choice that any parent would like to avoid
+In a busy training and competition schedule, combining study and sports is not easy.
+Sooner or later, the parents of the future champion are faced with the question: leave professional sports or forget about the child's education?
+It is a difficult choice that any parent would like to avoid.

 School and college are the road to adulthood, one of the levers of personality formation.
-For every student of any specialty, it is important to maintain balance in academic life.
-All aspects of life require immediate attention, and therefore it is essential to know how to keep up with everything and then have free time for hobbies or meeting friends.
-A student achieving certain success in sports often does not pay due attention to his studies.
-Lack of personal life experience is why he cannot accept that the knowledge gained during study helps in future life.
+For every student of any speciality, it is essential to maintain balance in academic life.
+All aspects of life require immediate attention; therefore, it is necessary to know how to keep up with everything and have free time for hobbies or meeting friends.
+A student achieving particular success in sports does not pay due attention to his studies.
+Lack of personal life experience is why he cannot accept that the knowledge gained during his research will help in his future life.

 Effectively managing your time and being fully committed to the sport you are interested in is the key to success.
 In today's competitive world, a good education allows any student to look confidently into the future.
 Thus, from a practical point of view, students should give equal importance to sports and education.
 Here are some golden rules to help rising stars balance academic life and sports.